input-output-hk/marconi/marconi-cardano-chain-index/README.md

-# marconi-chain-index
+# marconi-cardano-chain-index

-`marconi-chain-index` is a chain indexer with a predefined set of indexers from which the user can choose from.
+`marconi-cardano-chain-index` is a chain indexer with a predefined set of indexers from which the user can choose from.
 Currently, this executable only acts as a chain-indexer, and doesn't provide a server from which clients can issue requests to.

 ## Prerequisites